City of Edinburgh Council: Council area

 The council area borders the Firth of Forth to the north, East Lothian to the east, Midlothian to the south east, Scottish Borders to the south, and West Lothian to the west.
-The majority of the council area is the urban area of Edinburgh, which is bounded to the north by the Firth of Forth, particularly including the areas north of the A720 City of Edinburgh bypass.
+About 45% of the council area is the urban area of Edinburgh, which is bounded to the north by the Firth of Forth, particularly including the areas north of the A720 City of Edinburgh bypass.

 Edinburgh's city status attaches to the whole council area, despite the area including more rural parts outside the main urban area.
 The landscape changes to farmland, much of which is designated as green belt, at the north-western and western edge of the main urban area (beyond the River Almond, Cammo estate, West Craigs and Gogar within the Almond ward), and the council area extends around 4 miles further west from the urban area, taking in the hamlets of Ingliston and Turnhouse adjacent to Edinburgh Airport, the separate villages of Kirkliston, Newbridge, Ratho Station, and the small town of South Queensferry beside the Forth Bridges.
 These are all considered to be separate localities in the Scottish Government's statistics on the basis of being separate urban areas.

 South of this, the Pentland Hills ward has a similar semi-rural profile: its furthest point is over 7 miles from the A720, and Wester Hailes is its only component neighbourhood within the bypass.
 However, aside from the village of Ratho and Riccarton (location of Heriot-Watt University), the increasingly distant suburbs in this area along the A70 road – Baberton, Juniper Green, Currie and Balerno – are considered to be part of the locality of Edinburgh as their postcodes remain in a 'chain' with the rest of the city.
 Almond and Pentland Hills are by far the largest of the council's wards by area due to their low population density balancing against that of inner-city wards.

 In contrast to the hinterland in the west, the local authority boundary with East Lothian in the east of the city (north of the end of the bypass within the Portobello/Craigmillar ward) is at the Brunstane Burn at Eastfield; the adjoining town of Musselburgh, and Wallyford beyond, are not within the council borders of Edinburgh, but are considered part of the Edinburgh settlement (urban area).
 Thus the local authority area cannot be described wholly as an urban environment, whilst parts of the urban area of Edinburgh lie outside the council area.

+Settlements

+Languages

+The 2022 Scottish Census reported that out of 501,271 residents aged three and over, 117,936 (23.5%) considered themselves able to speak or read the Scots language.
+This puts Edinburgh as the council area with the third lowest proficiency in Scots, mainly due to the large migrant population, not born in Scotland.

+The 2022 Scottish Census reported that out of 501,266 residents aged three and over, 6,576 (1.3%) considered themselves able to speak or read Gaelic.